 The Office of Academic Programs provides additional information and support for advising to both students and faculty in the Ratcliffe Hicks School of Agriculture.
 Prospective students, undecided students, and students considering transferring to the 4-year programs often meet with professional staff advisors in the Office of Academic Programs to discuss and compare options.
 Students and faculty may also contact us with questions about general education requirements, university-wide policies and procedures, or the application of transfer credits.

 Sometimes, students get to know a faculty member as class instructor or club advisor and decide to work with that individual as their major advisor.
 Advisors and students each have their own personalities and “styles.”
 Differences usually do not indicate right and wrong; they often represent differing styles and expectations.
 If you believe your advisor is not the best match for you, you can request a change of advisor within the same department.
-If you are changing majors, your advisor will be changed to an advisor in your new field of study.

 It is possible to make an appointment with several faculty and professional advisors online!
 Access the Online Advising Appointments.